 If it’s a stress or anxiety issue:

-- First, identify what’s causing the dog stress and act from there; if it’s due to environmental sounds, spend some time and provide the dog with a calm environment.
+- First, identify what’s causing the dog stress and act from there; if it’s due to environmental sounds, spend some time and provide a calm environment.

 - If it’s separation anxiety, try considering a professional trainer or behaviorist to help the dog with this issue.